briangordon/briangordon.github.com/_posts/2019-12-11-docker-dev-env.md

 passwd brian
 exit
 ```

-I'm using LXDE, [which is autodetected](https://www.nomachine.com/AR10K00725) by NoMachine.
-If you're using a different desktop environment, this would be a good time to change `DefaultDesktopCommand` in `/usr/NX/etc/node.cfg` (e.g. for XFCE it should be `"/usr/bin/startxfce4"`).

 I had one additional step, which was to update my firewall configuration on the host server to permit IPv4 packets to pass through to the container via the Docker bridge network device.